sparcopen/Open-Action-Kit/CONTRIBUTING.md

 ### Issues

 Issues are a great way to for you to communicate ideas.
-They’re kind of like email for Github.:rainbow::envelope://
+They’re kind of like email for Github.:rainbow::envelope:

 * To view or create an issue, [click on the Issues tab](https://github.com/sparcopen/Open-Action-Kit/issues) at the top of the repository.
   *  Browse the open issues.
 If there's an exisitng issue that is related to your idea, feel free to add a comment. *Hint:  Click on the Issue title to view it's details and comment*
 * Or, open a new issue, add a descriptive title, and leave a comment with the details you'd like to share.

 ### Pull Request